 As an official business in the State of Oklahoma, we honor our legal requirement to collect sales tax and submit it to the State monthly.

 No matter how good a sale is, there will always be things that don't sell.
 Sometimes, the family retains specific items; occasionally, we consign pieces for a future sale and/or network for additional sales; or the items can be donated.
 Typically, most clients choose to donate most items to a charity that either distributes or resells the items to benefit those who need assistance.
-We make arrangements with local charities such as Salvation Army, Good will, United Cerebral Palsy, Catholic Charities, and Family and Children's Services to send a box truck and pick up the items.
+We make arrangements with local charities such as LifeGate, Assistance League of Tulsa, Catholic Charities, and others to send a box truck and pick up the items.
 The client can, of course, request a specific charity and we will do our best to accommodate.

 We think results say it all.
 We have an excellent track record of working collaboratively with our clients and making money for them.
 And they have nice things to say about us.

 We also have a solid customer base of people who like to shop our sales.
-Our email list and online followers grow daily and they are faithful about attending each and every sale.
+Our email list and online followers are over 5000 and continue to grow daily and they are faithful about attending each and every sale.

 Additionally, we are committed to honest, ethical interactions with clients and customers alike.
 We are licensed, bonded, insured, and a member of the Better Business Bureau.